avaneesh-srinivasa/Integrated-Safety-Lifecycle-for-Autonomous-Systems/README.md

 ---

 Traditionally, automotive systems rely on ISO 26262 to define the functional safety lifecycle, covering state-of-the-art framework and methodology for reducing risk of hazards caused by malfunctioning of safety related Electrical/Electronic (E/E) systems.
 The following flowchart attempts to understand the traditional ISO 26262 safety lifecycle from a work product point of view.
-The flowchart paricularly captures the interactions between systems engineering, software, hardware, and functional safety work products (only the left side of the systems-V is represented).
+The flowchart particularly captures the interactions between systems engineering, software, hardware, and functional safety work products (only the left side of the systems-V is represented).
 Note that the flowchart does not capture some of the interactions - for example, integration and testing efforts, verification reviews and confirmation reviews etc.

 ![ISO 26262 Work Product Flow](ISO26262-work-product-flow.png)